Skip to main content

 wget-install

-Note: The sudo command requires a password for execution.
-Ensure you know the password before proceeding.
-This will not be repeated in subsequent steps.
+Executing commands with sudo prompts for your password.
+Ensure you know the password before running the command; this will not be repeated later in the document.

-In the [demonstration environment](#Demonstratio- Environment) mentioned earlier, .zst files can be extracted using various tools such as zstd, tar, or 7z.
-This guide demonstrates one method using the zstd tool via the command line.
-First, you need to install the zstd package on your system before extracting the file.
+The .zst archives can be extracted using tools such as zstd, tar, or 7z.
+This tutorial demonstrates extraction with the zstd command-line tool.
+Install the zstd package first, then extract the image.

 zstd --version